discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 </Message>
 ### **Precast**

-- Precast <Skill name="Frost Trap"/> where Siax will spawn before you prestack boons.
+- Precast <Skill name="Frost Trap"/> before the fight starts.
 - Use <Skill name="Moa Stance"/>.
 - Use <Skill name="Call of the Wild"/> to blast <Boon name="Might"/>, then use <Skill name="One Wolf Pack"/>.
 - Take Mistlock and swap to Longbow.